Fz3r0/Fz3r0/README.md

-_The world is a messy place, at least you now have a way of structuring your queries about it, right?_
+_The world is a messy place, at least you now have a way of choosing a path... right?..._
+_There is no path...

 ---